rdacomp/CollapseOS/recipes/rc2014/zasm/README.md

     > fopn 1 dest
     > zasm 1 2          # This takes a while.
 About 3 minutes.
     > sdcf              # success! sdcf flushes SD card buffers to the card.

+Now let's go verify that we assembled the right thing.
+Pop out the card and plug it in your "modern" computer.
+Pipe the device directly through `cfsunpack` to unpack the FS into a directory (it will stop reading when it stops seeing CFS blocks):

+    $ sudo cat /dev/sdX | ../../../tools/cfspack/cfsunpack cfsout
+    $ cmp cfsout/dest ../os.bin

+They're the same!
+Your RC2014 assembled a full Collapse OS kernel all by itself!